 The old -ms macro package has been revised, and the new macro package assumes the name -ms. There are some extensions to previous -ms macros and a number of new macros, but all the previously documented -ms macros still work exactly as they did before, and have the same names as before.
-The new -ms macro package includes several bug fixes, including a problem with the single-column .1C macro, minor difficulties with boxed text, a break induced by .EQ before initialization, the failure to set tab stops in displays, and several bothersome errors in the refer bibliographic citation macros.
+The new -ms macro package includes several bug fixes, including a problem with the single-column .1C macro, minor difficulties with boxed text, a break induced by .EQ before initialization, the failure to set tab stops in displays, and several errors in the refer bibliographic citation macros.
 Macros used only at Bell Laboratories have been removed from the new version.
-We list them at the end of this chapter in the hostname% nroff -ms filename ... | more
+Deleted macros are listed at the beginning of the last section in this chapter.